embassy-rs/nrf-softdevice/README.md

 Interrupts for certain peripherals and SWI/EGUs are [reserved for the SoftDevice](https://infocenter.nordicsemi.com/topic/sds_s140/SDS/s1xx/sd_resource_reqs/hw_block_interrupt_vector.html?cp=4_7_4_0_6_0).
 Interrupt handlers for them are reserved by the softdevice, the handlers in your application won't be called.

 DO NOT disable the softdevice's interrupts.
 You MUST NOT use the widely-used `cortex_m::interrupt::free` for "disable all interrupts" critical sections.
-Use `nrf_softdevice::interrupt::free` instead, which disables all non-reserved interrupts.

-You can also use the [`critical-section`](https://crates.io/crates/critical-section) crate, enabling the `critical-section-impl` Cargo feature for `nrf-softdevice`.
-This make `critical-section` use the custom implementation that disables non-reserved interrupts only.
+Instead, use the [`critical-section`](https://crates.io/crates/critical-section) crate, which allows custom critical-section implementations:

+- Make sure the `critical-section-impl` Cargo feature is enabled for `nrf-softdevice`.
+This makes `nrf-softdevice` emit a custom critical section implementation that disables only non-softdevice interrupts.
+- Use `critical_section::with` instead of `cortex_m::interrupt::free`.
+This uses the custom critical-section impl.
+- Use `embassy::blocking_mutex::CriticalSectionMutex` instead of `cortex_m::interrupt::Mutex`.

 Make sure you're not using any library that internally uses `cortex_m::interrupt::free` as well.